Skip to main content

 AvailabilityPrescription only

-What are the side effects of Prednisone for pets?
+Side effects of Prednisone for pets

 The following side effects might get better over time as your pet gets used to the medication.
 Let your veterinarian know immediately if your pet continues to experience these symptoms or if they worsen over time.